Background pattern

 Adults and children over 1 year:

-It can be applied in open treatment, as a thin layer on the affected skin area, two to three times a day gently rubbing until fully absorbed.
+It can be applied as a thin layer to the affected area of the skin, 2 to 3 times a day, rubbing gently until fully absorbed.

-It can also be applied in occlusive treatment, as a thin layer on the affected skin area, once a day covering it with a non-porous plastic dressing.
+It can also be applied as a thin layer to the affected area of the skin, once a day, covering it with a non-porous plastic dressing.

 Your doctor will indicate the duration of your treatment; normally one week.

-Depending on the severity of the condition, treatment may be prolonged from 1 to 4 weeks.
-If there is no improvement in this period of time, your doctor must reevaluate the treatment.
+Depending on the severity of the condition, treatment may be extended from 1 to 4 weeks.
+If there is no improvement during this time, your doctor should reevaluate the treatment.

 Treatment should not exceed 2 months.

-It is not recommended for use in children under 1 year.
+Use is not recommended in children under 1 year of age.

-In children, treatment should be limited to short periods of time and the minimum effective amount of medication should be used.
-If used on the face, treatment should be for up to 5 days and generally no more than a week in other body areas.
+In children, treatment should be limited to short periods and the minimum effective amount of medication should be used.
+If used on the face, treatment should be for up to 5 days and generally no more than one week in other body areas.

 If you use more Synalar than you should

-The use of excessive amounts of cream can cause adrenal suppression (which results in an alteration of normal hormone production).
-In this case, treatment should be interrupted and your doctor should monitor your adrenal hormonal axis function.
+Using excessive amounts of cream can cause adrenal suppression (which alters the normal production of hormones).
+In this case, treatment should be discontinued, and your doctor should monitor your adrenal function.

-An accidental ingestion may cause tachycardia (acceleration of heart rate) and occasional elevations in blood pressure, which resolve without the need for medical treatment.
+Accidental ingestion may cause tachycardia (accelerated heart rate) and occasional elevations in blood pressure, which resolve without the need for medical treatment.

-If you forget to apply the cream at the scheduled time, do it as soon as you remember and then continue as before.
+If you forget to apply the cream at the scheduled time, do so as soon as you remember, and then continue as before.

-• Epidermal atrophy with thinning of the epidermis (often irreversible)
+• Skin atrophy with thinning of the epidermis (often irreversible)

-• Telangiectasia (dilation of small blood vessels on the skin surface)
+• Telangiectasia (dilation of small blood vessels on the skin's surface)

-• Purpura (presence of red patches and spots on the skin)
+• Purpura (presence of red patches on the skin)

 • Striae on the skin